 Lawlessness exists in rural areas.
 Banditry and kidnapping by armed groups is common.

 You should stay indoors after dark, and always have functioning communications equipment.

 Money and valuables

-There are a small number of ATMs in Kabul.
+There is a small number of ATMs in Kabul.
 Credit cards and travellers' cheques are not widely accepted.
 Currencies used are Afghanis and US dollars.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 If travelling by road, you should only travel in secure transport, using reputable local drivers and guides, and have contingency plans for evacuation.
 Unexploded ordnance (UXO), including landmines, is a danger on roads and adjacent lands throughout Afghanistan.
 Do not travel off of sealed roads where possible, and avoid locations marked as minefields or with UXO markings.